vOptSolver/vOptSolver/README.md

 *IFORS2017: 21st Conference of the International Federation of Operational Research Societies*.
 July 17-21, 2017.
 Quebec City (Canada).

+### Cooperation
+The development of vOptSolver started in the ANR/DFG-14-CE35-0034-01 research project vOpt [(link)](https://vopt-ANR-DFG.univ-nantes.fr/) involving Université de Nantes (France) and University of Koblenz-Landau/University of Kaiserslautern (Germany).

 ## Overview

 ### Aims